-Using SmartNetMonitor for Admin, not only can you monitor the status of network printers, but you also can change the configuration of the Network Interface Board using the TCP/IP protocol or IPX/SPX protocol.
+Using SmartNetMonitor for Admin, you can not only monitor the status of network printers, but also change the configurations of the Network Interface Board using the TCP/IP protocol or IPX/SPX protocol.

 SmartNetMonitor for Admin is equipped with the following functions.